Cornwall Minerals Railway: Lease to the Great Western Railway

-Out of administration

 From 1877, the CMR was a financial vehicle only, all the day-to-day operation of the railway now being in the hands of the GWR.
-The company had evidently become formally insolvent, and this must have involved the appointment of an administrator.
+The company had evidently (Note: Vaughan does not mention the event of becoming insolvent, but refers to 'release' from it on page 23.) become formally insolvent, and this must have involved the appointment of an administrator.
 In the following years, the very depressed state of mineral trade in Cornwall revived somewhat, and with it the traffic on the CMR network, and the lease charge received from the GWR.
 In March 1885 the CMR made a scheme of arrangement with creditors, releasing it from administration, by means of a financial reconstruction.
+(Note: Creditors had debts owing to them, but they appeared unlikely to be paid in full; they exchanged them for new shares and debt at lower levels, based on an optimistic view of the future performance of the Company.)